tor-bit/certibot/README.md

 ## Testing Endpoints

 Use the `curl` commands provided under each endpoint section to test the functionality of the Certibot application.
-Replace `localhost:5000` with your server's address if you're hosting the application elsewhere.
+Replace `localhost:5000` with the `https://cert-bot-dev.ew.r.appspot.com/` address to access the hosted application.
+Running the hosted address eliminates the need to run the python script locally.